JoeDumoulin/CSCD439F17/Assignment2.md

 * How might you choose which column is best for the predictive model?
 * Can you compare the quality of the different columns as predictors before you train a model?
 How?
-* how many rows are in the training data?
+* How many rows are in the training data?
 How many rows in the test data?
 * What do the metric scores tell you about the model?

-**The final part of the exercise**  is to create multivariable regression model to predict prices and to see how that affects the quality of the model to predict prices.
+**The final part of the exercise**  is to create multivariable regression model to predict prices and to see how that affects the ability of the model to predict prices.

 Pick numerical columns only at first, separate train and test data, then train a model.